Is your current water heater running on its last legs? Or is your family growing and it’s time to upgrade to a larger water heater?

 |Warranty||Limited lifetime warranty on tank, six-year warranty on parts|

-Electric water heaters are more gentle to the environment than gas, but only if they’re energy efficient.
-This 50-gallon electric water heater from Westinghouse is currently one of the best water heaters available.
+Electric water heaters are more gentle to the environment than gas, but only if they’re energy-efficient.
+This 52-gallon electric water heater from Rheem is currently one of the best water heaters for energy efficiency.

 |Gallon capacity||52 gallons|